sidiousvic/sidious.pizza/about.md

 </div>

-The taste for mischief and (mis)adventure helped me escape dogma and gave me courage to dive into the unknown, but it was a real pain in the ass to many around me.
-I'm sorry mama.
+A taste for mischief and (mis)adventure helped me escape dogma and gave me courage to dive into the unknown.

 Even tough I behave like an adult now, I think it's important to always keep a little of dumbfuckery alive to add a spice to life.